Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness and regularity of the flow solving the sDE

 \subsection{Stochastic Lagrangian flow: existence, uniqueness and regularity}

-We consider the equation~\eqref{SDE} on $\mr^d$.
-Since we use also here the results of the previous sections, we again assume the same LPS Condition~\ref{LPSreg} on $b$.
-As before, we consider the purely stochastic case $\sigma\neq0$, and $W$ is a standard $d$-dimensional Brownian motion, endowed with its natural completed filtration $(\mc{F}_t)_t$ (the smallest among all the possible filtrations); we also recall that all the $\sigma$-algebras involved contain the negligible sets.
+We consider the equation~\eqref{SDE} on $\mathbb{R}^d$.
+Since we use also here the results of the previous sections, we again assume the same LPS Condition~\ref{LPSreg} on the drift~$b$.
+As before, we consider the purely stochastic case $\sigma\neq0$, and $W$ is a standard $d$-dimensional Brownian motion, endowed with its natural completed filtration $(\mc{F}_t)_t$ (the smallest among all the possible filtrations), which is also right-continuous (see \cite[Proposition 2.5]{BASS11}).